PDillis/pdillis.github.io/_posts/2018-04-23-PythonChatbot0.markdown

 At this point, any normal human being would end the conversation, and rightly so.
 While the [Echo Effect](http://journals.sagepub.com/doi/abs/10.1177/0261927X13506906) might have shown some promise, the extreme case we are dealing with now of repeating back everything is detrimental at best; the bot can pretend to be another user only so far.

 This version of `ELIZA` lacks everything by which we judge a conversation with another human, perhaps even moreso a machine, as being meaningful or memorable, even less having the personality that Weizenbaum's secretary described that the original ELIZA had.
-Indeed, personality is essential to any chatbot, indeed to any human!
-This is subconciously expected by the user: if it does not meet our expectations, then we shy away from it (like I do nowadays), and this is why I particularly despise call centers and the scripts that they do not deviate from.
+Personality is essential to any chatbot, indeed to any human!
+This is subconciously expected by the user: if it does not meet our expectations, then we shy away from it (like I used to do), and this is why I particularly despise call centers and the scripts that they demand their customer representatives/salesmen to not deviate from.

 <div class="polaroid">
 	<img src="https://images.pexels.com/photos/41280/agent-business-call-center-41280.jpeg" alt="Your worst nightmare" width="324" height="487" class = "center">
 	<div class="container"><p><b>Hi!
 This is the T-1000...I mean, Jenny, I will be your customer representative today!</b> The majority of the cases, I cannot tell the difference.</p></div>
 </div>

-As such, we can add some variety via a `responses` dictionary, with the keys being the common questions asked by the user, and the values being the answer we will have `ELIZA` answer:
+As such, we can add a `responses` dictionary, with the keys being the common questions asked by the user, and the values being the answer we will have `ELIZA` answer.
+Starting slowly, this means:

 ```python
 responses = {"what's your name?": "My name is ELIZA",